boltdb/bolt/README.md

 ## Project Status

-Bolt is currently in development and is currently not functional.
+Bolt is functionally complete and has nearly full unit test coverage.
+The library test suite also includes randomized black box testing to ensure database consistency and thread safety.
+However, Bolt is a new library so it does not have significant real world usage so please use with caution and report any bugs found.

 ## Comparing Bolt vs LMDB